The Best Long Island Brunch Spots for Kids and Families

 Sweet Mama's has a fun, retro vibe and good food to match.

-The slogan at this North Shore favorite is "where everyone is treated like family."
+9 Alsace Place, Northport; 121 Main Street, Stony Brook The slogan at this North Shore favorite is "where everyone is treated like family."
 We believe it.
-Designed to resemble a 1950s kitchen, this three-room restaurant's menu features a Southern flair, including three types of Eggs Benedict, skillet and breakfast wraps, and plenty of griddle specialties.
-Its kids' menu features favorites such as silver-dollar pancakes, French toast sticks, and eggs, all sized for little ones.
-It also offers a kid's dinner menu if you pop in later in the day.
+Designed to resemble a 1950s kitchen, this three-room restaurant's menu features a Southern flair, including three types of eggs Benedict, skillet and breakfast wraps, and plenty of griddle specialties.
+The kids' menu features favorites such as silver-dollar pancakes, French toast sticks, and eggs, all sized for little ones.
+It also offers a kids' dinner menu if you pop in later in the day.

 Toast — Huntington